google/proto-lens/proto-lens-tutorial/README.md

 ## Enum Generation

-Enums that are defined in a `.proto` file are generated as Haskell coproducts.
+`enum`s that are defined in a `.proto` file are generated as Haskell coproducts.
 Given instances to various typeclasses for making their use more ergonomic in code use.

 An `enum` may be defined in a file `foo.proto`:
 ```